mondo2000/BotmanDocs/setup_testing.rst

  - Click the Connect icon and create a new profile to test the connection from Mudlet to your 7 days server telnet port.

    | In the Server address block put: 0.0.0.0
-   | In the Port blockput: 8081
+   | In the Port block put: 8081
    | or your own IP:Port numbers if you have different ports

   **If** everything connected correctly you should see: